Hostek/bss-macro/README.md

 Right now there is only strawberry macro and snail macro (you need to stand in stamp field)

 It's not perfect.
-Like, it doesn't work for all hive slots, and only for certain move speed, but it can be upgraded in the future.
+Like, it doesn't work for all hive slots (only those 3 near the cannon), and only for certain move speed, but it can be upgraded in the future. (it also doesn't check for correct camera spawn angle)

 ## Starting guide